khelina/T-cell-lineages-tracking/README.md

 **Step-5.** Follow the instructions in the interface.
 There can be 2 types of tracking errors during execution: lost cells and ID swappings.
 To manually correct them, you may use buttons 5a.EDIT IDs and 5b.Edit division.
-After finishing editing, go back to button 4.Run algorithm.
+After finishing editing, go back to button 4.
+Run algorithm.

 **3 subfolders** are designated for the final results, i.e. segmented and tracked version of the input movie.